AuroraCoralius/OtaBot/README.md

   - To set yourself as owner, turn on the developer mode in Discord's options and get your user ID **[like so](https://i.imgur.com/41DcCCG.png)**.
 Then you can add it to the config file the same way as I added mine.
 - Run the bot inside of the repository's folder using the `start.sh` script file or the `luvit bot.lua` command.
 - Some features may only work if you supply valid credentials / API keys related to them and give the bot enough permissions. (example: color roles related commands require role management permissions)
-  - ImageMagick is required to be installed for better color previews, only works on Linux at the moment
+  - ImageMagick is required to be installed for better color previews, only works on Linux at the moment.

 ### Usage
 Type `$help` in a channel your bot has access to or in a private message and the bot will print out all of the available commands.